ecumenos/ecumenos-docs/achitecture/orbis-socialis.md

 - accounts:
     - attaching an account to the Orbis Socialis service
     - disattaching an account from the Orbis Socialis service
-    - transfering an account from one Orbis Socialis service to another one
+    - transferring an account from one Orbis Socialis service to another one
 - posts:
     - endpoint for creation of record of publisher's post;
     - endpoint for deleting of record of publisher's post;